 KOSPI Rally Surpasses Target Prices; LG Electronics Leads Gains

-KOSPI displayed on the trading board at Hana Bank in Jung-gu, Seoul, on June 2.
+KOSPI displayed on the trading room board of Hana Bank in Jung-gu, Seoul, on June 2.
 [Photo=Yonhap News]

-Several stocks are showing significant gains, surpassing analysts' target prices as the KOSPI index has crossed the 8,900 mark for the first time, continuing its short-term surge.
-However, there are also many stocks with considerable gaps from their target prices, leading to increased scrutiny of overvalued and undervalued stocks in the market.
+A number of stocks are showing significant gains, exceeding analysts' target prices, as the KOSPI index has surpassed the 8,900 mark for the first time in history.
+However, there are also several stocks that remain undervalued despite the bullish market, prompting interest in distinguishing between overvalued and undervalued stocks.

-According to financial information provider FnGuide, as of June 2, among the 231 KOSPI-listed companies for which at least three domestic brokerages have set target prices in the past three months, only 16 companies have current prices exceeding their target prices.
-LG Electronics topped the list, with its current stock price of 392,500 won being approximately 58% higher than the average target price of 166,750 won.
+According to financial information provider FnGuide on June 3, among the 231 KOSPI-listed companies for which at least three domestic brokerages have set target prices in the past three months, 16 companies had current prices exceeding their target prices as of June 2.
+The company with the largest price increase above its target is LG Electronics, with a current stock price of 392,500 won, approximately 58% higher than the average target price of 166,750 won.

-The rise in LG Electronics' stock is attributed to heightened expectations of collaboration with NVIDIA, particularly following NVIDIA CEO Jensen Huang's visit to South Korea and a potential meeting with LG Group Chairman Koo Kwang-mo.
+The rise in LG Electronics' stock is attributed to heightened expectations for collaboration with NVIDIA, following CEO Jensen Huang's visit to South Korea and a potential meeting with LG Group Chairman Koo Kwang-mo.
 In fact, LG Electronics' stock surged 69% over two consecutive days, from May 29 to June 1, following the news.

-Hyundai AutoEver was the second-highest stock exceeding its target price, with its current price of 898,000 won being 31% above the target price of 621,667 won, driven by growing expectations for benefits from Hyundai Motor Group's robotics and SDV strategies.
-Other companies surpassing their target prices include LG CNS (29.83%), SK Networks (27.18%), Samsung SDS (25.39%), Samsung Life Insurance (24.65%), LG HelloVision (19.03%), LG Innotek (18.71%), SK Telecom (10.64%), and Samsung Electro-Mechanics (7.91%).
-Notably, four of the top ten stocks exceeding target prices belong to LG Group, indicating a broader impact of the NVIDIA collaboration expectations across the group.
+The second-largest stock exceeding its target price is Hyundai AutoEver.
+With growing expectations for benefits from Hyundai Motor Group's robotics and SDV strategies, its current stock price of 898,000 won is 31% higher than the target price of 621,667 won.
+Other companies significantly exceeding their target prices include LG CNS (29.83%), SK Networks (27.18%), Samsung SDS (25.39%), Samsung Life (24.65%), LG HelloVision (19.03%), LG Innotek (18.71%), SK Telecom (10.64%), and Samsung Electro-Mechanics (7.91%).
+Notably, four of the top ten companies exceeding target prices are affiliates of LG Group, indicating that the optimism surrounding NVIDIA's collaboration is spreading across the group.

-Analysts recommend maintaining a focus on existing leading stocks while also incorporating undervalued sectors through a 'barbell strategy.'
+Analysts are recommending a 'barbell strategy' that maintains a focus on existing leading stocks while also incorporating undervalued sectors.
 Han Ji-young, a researcher at Kiwoom Securities, highlighted shipbuilding, department stores, power equipment, and securities as promising sectors, while Lee Kyung-min from Daishin Securities pointed to the internet, pharmaceuticals, and biotechnology as areas of interest.

 * This article has been translated by AI.